 What is Mindfulness?

 Mindfulness is a way of paying attention, staying present and responding skilfully to what’s happening in our lives.
 It helps people manage their thoughts, feelings, behaviours and relationships with awareness and compassion, leading to greater well-being and appreciation, as well as more choice in how to meet challenges.
 Mindfulness is cultivated by a exploring a range of simple meditation practices and approaches to living, as taught on our retreats.
-Our approach is based on the 'gold standard' mindfulness-based stress reduction (MBSR) course, which was developed by Jon Kabat-Zinn at the University of Massachussetts medical school, and has been used for over thirty five years to help with stress, anxiety, and chronic health problems, as well as to promote resilience and flourishing.
+Our approach is based on the 'gold standard' mindfulness-based stress reduction/mindfulness-based cognitive therapy (MBSR/MBCT) courses, which were originally developed by Jon Kabat-Zinn at the University of Massachussetts medical school, and later by Mark Williams, John Teasdale and Zindel Segal at Oxford, Cambridge and Toronto universities, and which has been used for over thirty five years to help with stress, depression anxiety, and other chronic health problems, as well as to promote resilience and flourishing.
 An extensive body of clinical research has consistently shown that this approach to teaching mindfulness is helpful for working with a wide range of conditions, as well as for optimising well-being, and it is now taught widely in healthcare, education, workplaces and other settings.

 Who teaches our mindfulness retreats?

 All our retreats are led by mindfulness author and teacher Ed Halliwell.
 Ed is the author of three books:Mindfulness: How To Live Well By Paying Attention, Into The Heart of Mindfulness and (as co-author) The Mindful Manifesto.
-As well as teaching mindfulness to public groups and in organisations, he is an advisor to and former co-director of The Mindfulness Initiative, which is supporting the Mindfulness All-Party Parliamentary Group to develop mindfulness-based policies for the UK, and a faculty member of The School of Life in London.
-You can watch Ed's recent talk with Action for Happiness at Conway Hall, London, below:
+As well as teaching mindfulness to public groups and in organisations, he is an advisor to and former co-director of The Mindfulness Initiative, which is supporting the Mindfulness All-Party Parliamentary Group to develop mindfulness-based policies for the UK.
+You can watch Ed's 2016 talk with Action for Happiness at Conway Hall, London, below:

 See media coverage of Ed Halliwell's work here.

-Read testimonials from people who've participated in our courses.
+Read testimonials from people who've participated in our retreats.